tablesmit/NRegFreeCom/README.md

 This lib strives to make .NET engine to load native code in isolated maner.

 ## TODO:
-* write documentation, describe samples, use cases
 * Enumerate DLL exports
+* Make custom resources sample and read this.
+* Try to do with resources what WinRT did.
+Embeed CLI metadata describing reg free COM component, generate manifest from it, and create COM, use Metadata Interfaces. http://msdn.microsoft.com/en-us/library/ms233411.aspx.
 * Make delegates for all standarts DEFs( DLL, COM)
-* Fix registration out of process Runtime Registration Com
+* Fake registration out of process ROT client instead of using proxy
+* Tune Runtime reg samples to use only less resticted registy hives
-* Add dependency conflicts for managed and for native and resolve both by SxS manifests
+* Add dependency conflicts for managed and for native and resolve both by SxS manifests tests
 * Imitate AppDomains based on runtime binding
 * Add PE code (detecting managed headers, DEF and COM headers).